The electric grid is evolving faster than its control systems.

 Consistency the whole grid can plan around.

-By providing a transparent, validated, and interoperable foundation for inverter behavior, OpenIBR can help resolve long-standing bottlenecks and accelerate the safe integration of inverter-based resources and large electrical loads.
+By providing a transparent, validated, and interoperable foundation for inverter behavior, OpenIBR can help resolve long-standing bottlenecks and accelerate the safe integration of inverter-based resources and large electronic loads.
 Developers, utilities, and regulators can plan around a shared, verifiable design, not a patchwork of proprietary black boxes.

 Developers